48 Communities in ColoradoView All

 If you are interested in learning about active adult communities in Colorado, please contact us for more information.

-Known for its mountain ranges and scenic landscapes, Colorado is the perfect destination for retirees seeking an active lifestyle.
-The state is geographically diverse, home to several national parks, forests, and monuments, and offers no shortage of recreational activities.
-Residents love the state’s four distinct seasons, the cultural amenities of major metro areas, and the expanse of preserved natural land.
+Known for its mountain ranges and scenic landscapes, Colorado is the perfect place for retirees seeking an active lifestyle.
+The state is geographically diverse, home to several national parks, forests, and monuments, and offers no shortage of recreational activities for active adults.
+Residents love the state’s four distinct seasons, the cultural amenities found in major metro areas, and the expanse of preserved natural land.

 Climate & Geography

 With a wide variety of land, including forests, plains, mountains, and deserts, Colorado has a mix of climates throughout the state.
 In general, summers are warm, dry, and typically moderated by elevation.
 Winters are cold and have nearly double the snowfall of the national average.
 Colorado temperatures can range drastically between morning and night, especially during the summers.

 Colorado encompasses the southern Rocky Mountains, the northeastern portion of the Colorado Plateau, and the western edge of the Great Plains.
 The western side is mountainous, while the eastern side is mostly farmland, rangeland, and small farming villages.
 The majority of the population lives in the Front Range on the eastern side of the Rockies, in and around Denver.

 One of Colorado’s biggest draws is its abundance of outdoor recreation.
 The state has four national parks, eight national monuments, 11 national forests, and numerous refuges, wilderness areas, and conservation areas.
 Hiking, biking trails, and rock climbing are major activities in the state.
 The Garden of the Gods at the base of Pikes Peak located near Colorado Springs is a natural geological formation and one of the most popular rock-climbing sites in the U.S.